SuiteTea/Style-Guides/style-guide.md

 #### File Names

-- MyScripts, CSS, JavaScript, and PHP view files should be lowercase and use hyphens to separate words: `some-awesome-file.js`
+- CSS, Javascript, and PHP view files should be lowercase and use hyphens to separate words: `some-awesome-file.js`
 - PHP Class file names should match their class names: `TheClassName.php`

 ### Lines

-Lines should stick to a maximum length of 80 characters; lines exceeding this maximum should be split into multiple subsequent lines of the same maximum length. **(HTML is exempt from this rule)**
+Lines ***should*** stick to a maximum length of 80 characters; lines exceeding this maximum should be split into multiple subsequent lines of the same maximum length. **(HTML is exempt from this rule)**

 No trailing whitespace at the end of non-blank lines.